GSA-TTS/identity-handbook/_articles/appdev-deploy-rotation.md

 To add someone, first change the values of the previous deployers to include the deployers' names instead of the Sheets function.
 Include
 Copy cells for past deployers with cmd-C or ctrl-C, then right click, Paste Special, Values Only (cmd-shift-V or ctrl-shift-V).
-This will minimize disruptions for future assignments.
+This will minimize disruptions for future assignments by preventing changes up to the point where the Sheets function starts populating values.

 Next, add the new person to the roster before the current deployer.